boltops-tools/cody/README.md

 ## Full DSL

-The convenience methods are shorter and cleaner, however, you have access to a "Full" DSL if needed.
-The convenience methods merely wrap properties of CloudFormation resources like [AWS::CodeBuild::Project](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-codebuild-project.html) and [AWS::IAM::Role](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-iam-role.html).
-Refer the the [Full DSL docs](readme/full_dsl.md) for more info.
+The convenience DSL methods shown above are short and clean.
+They merely wrap a DSL that map to the properties of CloudFormation resources like [AWS::CodeBuild::Project](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-codebuild-project.html) and [AWS::IAM::Role](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-iam-role.html).
+Refer the [Full DSL docs](readme/full_dsl.md) for more info.

 ## Lookup Paths